-The Scientific Advisory Board (SAB) of CHIST-ERA consists of high-level experts from leading public research institutes, industry as well as other relevant stakeholders in ICT.
-The SAB can be consulted by CHIST-ERA at all levels of the project, for example to suggest further activities, gauge the impact of the actions of CHIST-ERA, or ensure complementarity with the activities of the other European research management institutions.
-In particular, the SAB is highly involved in the selection of the two research topics of the yearly CHIST-ERA call.
+The Scientific Advisory Board of CHIST-ERA consists of high-level experts from leading public research institutes, industry as well as other relevant stakeholders in ICT.
+Its members have a high scientific profile, experience in research management, and deep insights into the emergence of new scientific questions and into the evolution of scientific practices.
+The board is involved in the selection of the CHIST-ERA call topics.
+It can also be consulted at all levels of the project, for example to suggest further activities, gauge the impact of the actions of CHIST-ERA, or ensure complementarity with the activities of other research management institutions.

 |Gianluca Bontempi||Université Libre de Bruxelles||Belgium|